Tealium/chef-splunk/README.md

 Changes
 =======

+* v0.0.4 - Added a splunk app: Pulse for AWS Cloudwatch.
+This app will pull back metrics from AWS Cloudwatch and provides sample dashboards to display the information.
+Read the SETUP.txt located in the root directory of the app file for installation requirements.
 * v0.0.3 - Changing version of Splunk to 4.3
 * v0.0.2 - Revamp
 * v0.0.1 - Initial Release